-Splenectomy is a procedure that consists in the removal of the spleen and it is recommended in certain hematological disease cases and for post-traumatic spleen rupture.
+Splenectomy is a procedure that consists of the removal of the spleen and it is recommended in certain hematological disease cases and for post-traumatic spleen rupture.
 The spleen is a delicate organ that is situated under the left rib cage that helps the body fight infections and filter damaged blood cells.
 Splenectomy is rarely performed for diagnosis, especially if there aren’t other clinical manifestations or tests to indicate the primary disease.

 The laparoscopic splenectomy is frequently used and represents the extirpation of the spleen laparoscopically, using special surgical tools and a tiny video camera.